An animated image of a Samona fale is dramatically split in two while overhead phases of a passing planet move through the night sky

 "What does a legacy taste, smell, sound, feel, or look like?"

-The Legacies Reader is a new publication edited by Thomasin Sleigh.
-Published in association with 2022 Artist Cinema Commission programme Legacies, the reader features contributions from the five artists (Edith Amituanai, Martin Sagadin, Ukrit Sa-nguanhai, Pati Tyrell, Sriwhana Spong) plus fiction and essays from Huni Mancini, Tina Makereti and May Adadol Inganwanij.
+Published in association with the 2022 Artist Cinema Commission programme Legacies, the Legacies Reader is a publication edited by CIRCUIT's 2022 Writer in Residence, Thomasin Sleigh.
+The reader features contributions from five artists (Edith Amituanai, Martin Sagadin, Ukrit Sa-nguanhai, Pati Tyrell, Sriwhana Spong) plus fiction and essays from Huni Mancini, Tina Makereti and May Adadol Inganwanij.

 The film programme Legacies project began in late 2021 when CIRCUIT curator-at-large Dr May Adadol Ingawanij (Thai/UK) Ingawanij sent the artists a series of propositions concerning the possible implications of the term.